apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 twine upload -r pypi ${AIRFLOW_REPO_ROOT}/dist/*.whl ${AIRFLOW_REPO_ROOT}/dist/*.tar.gz
 ```

-Copy links to updated packages.
+Copy links to updated packages, sort it aphabeticly and save it on the side.
+You will need it for the announcement message.

 * Again, confirm that the packages are available under the links printed.